geraldine-mor/cancel-protect/README.md

 * A customer or guest is the person who will stay at the hotel
 * Hotel or property refers to either of the 2 hotels in the dataset
-* LOS is length of stay
+* LOS is length of stay in number of nights
 * OTA is online travel agent
 * TA is travel agent, TO is tour operator
 * Agent refers to someone who makes the booking on behalf of the guest
-* Company refers to a corporate account that books on behalf of their employees or VIPs
+* Company refers to a corporate account with which the booking is associated
 * ADR is average daily rate
 * Reservation or booking refers to the agreement between guest and property and is also one row of the dataset.

 ## Business Requirements
 The revenue manager at TCS hotels has requested actionable insights and data-driven recommendations to help reduce cancellations and inform hotel policy making decisions.